ka-zuumi/RRKM-Branching-Ratios/README.md

 Each cell (i,j) of the output is the product branching ratio of molecule i starting from only molecule j.
 As such, all columns corresponding to intermediates have zeroes as entries.
 For the C<sub>5</sub>H<sub>5</sub> system, given the nine products, only the last nine columns are useful.
 For example, the product branching ratio starting from intermediate i2 is 6.4% p3, 6.9% p6, and 86.6% p9 or about a 1:1:12 ratio.

-# Conclusion
+# Acknowledgements

-Scripts are structured around the fortran script by the Hase group:
+Scripts are structured around the fortran script by the Hase group![^1]

 [^1]: Zhu, Ling, Wei Chen, William L. Hase, and E. W. Kaiser.
 "Comparison of models for treating angular momentum in RRKM calculations with vibrator transition states: Pressure and temperature dependence of chlorine atom+ acetylene association."
 The Journal of Physical Chemistry 97, no. 2 (1993): 311-322.